 - 17.b.
-Select the menu option Calculate ⇒ Principal Component Analysis.
-A new window will open.
-Move this window within the desktop so that the tree, alignment and PCA viewer windows are all visible.
+Select the menu option Calculate ⇒ Tree or PCA... in the alignment window and a dialogue box will open.
+Select the Principal Component Analysis option and then click the Calculate button. - 17.c.
+Move this window within the desktop so that the alignment and PCA viewer windows are visible.
 Try rotating the plot by clicking and dragging the mouse on the plot in the PCA window.
-Note that clicking on points in the plot will highlight the sequences on the alignment. - 17.c.
-Select Calculate \Rightarrow Calculate Tree \Rightarrow Neighbour Joining Using BLOSUM62.
-A new tree window will appear.
-Place the mouse cursor on the tree window so that the tree partition location will divide the alignment into a number of groups, each of a different colour.
+Note that clicking on points in the plot will highlight the sequences on the alignment. - 17.d.
+Use the [ESC] key to deselect sequence selection.
+Select Calculate ⇒ Tree or PCA... in the alignment window.
+In dialogue box select Neighbour Joining and in the drop-down list select BLOSUM62.
+Click the Calculate button and a tree window will open. - 17.e.
+Place the mouse cursor on the tree so that the tree partition divides the tree into a number of groups, each with a different (arbitrarily selected) colour.
 Note how the colour of the sequence ID label matches both the colour of the partitioned tree and the points in the PCA plot.